mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/essential/index.md

 * For AWS, set the required [environment variables][envariables2].

-* When upgrading, ensure that you set the flag, `--etcd-version=3.4.13-0.`
+* When upgrading, ensure that you set the flag `--etcd-version=3.4.13-0.`

 The following infrastructure environments are supported: